xiyuzhai-husky-lang/husky/README.md

 (Work In Progress, 3\~4 years away from version 0.1, 10\~15 years from stable version.
 However, it will be good enough to be used for research in a few month)

-Husky is primarily a research language, which doesn't mean language for programming language research, but language for computer science research in general.
+Husky is primarily a research language, which doesn't mean language for programming language research, but **language for computer science research in general**.
 So it's born with ergonomics in mind.
 It's going to be easy to use and polished like any industrial language, and even better than that.

 Husky is designed for **next generation computing**, which vastly generalizes nowadays AI and software.
 It **combines good designs from various current languages and promises killer applications beyond people's imagination**.